 The Evolution of U.S. Postcards

 In the United States, postcards became a popular method for sending short messages during the early nineteenth century.
-Mailing postcards saved the effort of using an envelope, but the U. S. Post-office charged the same as sealed mail.
-In 1873 the post office printed the first self-stamped postcard of a standardized size that could be purchased and mailed for a penny, half the price of one-ounce first-class mailing.
+Mailing postcards saved the effort of using an envelope, but the U.S. Post Office charged the same as sealed mail.
+In 1873, the post office printed the first self-stamped postcard of a standardized size that could be purchased and mailed for a penny, half the price of a one-ounce first-class mailing.
 The penny postcard was a government-only printed card until Congress passed the Private Mailing Card Act of 1898.
-Following the Act’s passage, privately manufactured postcards, providing they matched the size of those printed by the government, could be mailed for a penny as well.
+Following the Act’s passage, privately manufactured postcards, provided they matched the size of those printed by the government, could be mailed for a penny as well.
 In addition to matching dimensions, another restriction was that the mailing address had to be on the postcard’s side opposite the message carried by the card.
 The postcard format familiar today made its first appearance in 1901.
 It followed another change in postal regulations.
-Now, the recipient’s address and the sender’s message could be on the same side of the card, providing both are separated by an easily visible vertical bar.
+Now, the recipient’s address and the sender’s message could be on the same side of the card, provided both are separated by an easily visible vertical bar.
 The new design was called the divided-back postcards.
 The upgraded style enabled a picture to fill one side of the postcard and a short message, along with the address, on the other.

 Eastman Kodak provided photographers with Velox photographic paper cut to official postcard dimensions.
 The size was also a perfect match for the negatives made by Kodak’s postcard-sized roll film.
 The side opposite Velox’s photosensitive coating came preprinted with the official postcard divided-back format.
 The upper right-hand corner carried a postage stamp box formed using the Velox name to frame its four sides.
 Contemporary collectors call postcards made from a photographic contact print a real picture postcard (RPPC).